Asian Pork ‘n’ Peppers

 - 1 garlic clove, minced

 - 2 tablespoons minced fresh cilantro, divided

 - In a small bowl, combine cornstarch and broth until smooth.
 Stir in the oyster sauce, curry powder and hot pepper sauce; set aside.
 Cook spaghetti according to package directions.

 - Meanwhile, in a large nonstick skillet or wok coated with cooking spray, stir-fry pork in 1 teaspoon oil until no longer pink; remove and keep warm.
 Stir-fry the peppers, leek and garlic in remaining oil for 3-4 minutes or just until crisp-tender.

-Originally published as Asian Pork 'n' Peppers in Cooking for 2 Spring 2007, p11
+Originally published as Singapore Noodles with Pork and Peppers in Cooking for 2 Spring 2007